peterjgs/IntroR_2021-05-05_dummy/README.md

 * [3 --- Plotting in R with ggplot2](Lessons/ggplot2Intro_sol.html){:target="_blank" rel="noopener"}
 * [4 --- Subsetting and summarising data with dplyr](Lessons/dplyrIntro_sol.html){target=”_blank” rel=”noopener”}

+In the last line, curly quotes in the README.md file are the problem!

 <br>